kitlab-io/micropython/README.md

 # JEM micropython api
 Micropython code for Jem

-## Supported Pycom Firmware
-- Currently we only support Pycom WiPy2.0 with Firmware:
-   + WiPy-1.18.2.r7.tar.gz
-   + WiPy-1.18.2.r6.tar.gz
-   + WiPy-1.18.2.r5.tar.gz
-- Do not use latest Pycom firmware as there are known Bluetooth issues

 ## Install
 ### Required
 - JEM Board with Battery or Micro USB Cable